 - Hat - Find a hat you love and wear it to protect your face from the sun.
 I am slightly obsessed with hats made by PrAna.
 My PrAna hat is a distressed cadet style hat.

 - Columbia TurboDown Jacket (Women's) - I've had my jacket for a while so Columbia doesn't still make the exact jacket that I wore but this one is the closest that I could find.
 I was SO happy that I had this jacket for those evenings and mornings when the temps were hovering around 30ºF.

 - Mountain Hardware Finder Jacket (Women's) - A second lightweight rain jacket came in super handy especially when we were trekking through the cloud forest during Day 3 of the trek.
 Both this jacket and my down jacket were lightweight and could be easily carried in my backpack if I didn't need them.

-- Merino Midweight Base Layer Top (Women’s) – I bought two of these shirts (in Black and Dark Vin Rouge) and loved them!
-A perfect layer for cooler temps, odor resistant (which I’m sure everyone around me was thankful for since we didn’t shower for four days while on the trail), and the material was super comfy.
+- Merino Midweight Base Layer Top (Women's) - I bought two of these shirts (in Black and Dark Vin Rouge) and loved them!
+A perfect layer for cooler temps, odor-resistant (which I'm sure everyone around me was thankful for since we didn't shower for four days while on the trail), and the material is super comfy.